BrockNicholas/BASHCDShortcut/README.md

 Now run `gt /folder_on_your-desktop` to navigate to a folder on your Desktop without having to type the full `cd ~/Desktop/folder-on_your_desktop`

+I called the function "gt" since I want to "go to" a folder on my desktop.
 You can change the name of the command by renaming the function in your .bashrc (or .zshrc)

 Likewise, you can change the default path by editing `~/Desktop/`